Don’t start with the hardest part of marketing

 There’s a journey people take when considering a purchase or commitment, and ‘unaware’ is just the first stage on that journey:

-- Solution Aware: They know there are solutions, but haven’t chosen one yet; they don’t know about your services yet.
+- Solution Aware: A person knows there are solutions, but hasn’t chosen one, and doesn’t know about your product.

 Starting with stage one sounds logical.
 But when you’re marketing coaching, setting up the journey’s end first and working backwards makes more sense.
 Let me explain…